InfusionBot/docs/terms.md

 layout: docs
 ---

-# Terms of Service - Discord Welcome-Bot
+# Terms of Service - Welcome-Bot

 This page covers the Terms of Service (Terms) of the Discord welcome bot.